-MARK S. KING is an award winning columnist, author, blogger and AIDS advocate who has been involved in gay causes since testing HIV positive in 1985, when the HIV antibody test first became publicly available.
+MARK S. KING is an award winning blogger, author, and HIV/AIDS advocate who has been involved in HIV causes since testing positive in 1985, the year the HIV antibody test became publicly available.
 His blog, My Fabulous Disease, was awarded the National Lesbian and Gay Journalist Association’s first “Excellence in Blogging” honor in 2014, and was nominated for a 2015 GLAAD Media Award.
 In 2015, HIV Equal named King one of “13 Legendary Activists in the Fight Against HIV.”

 King began working for community AIDS agencies in 1984 as a volunteer, and joined the staff of the Los Angeles Shanti Foundation in 1988, becoming their first Director of Public Relations.
 In 1993 he moved to Atlanta to serve as executive director of AIDS Survival Project, and later as Director of Education and Communications for AID Atlanta, the southeast’s largest AIDS service agency.